 2B.
-Amend the San Francisco Existing Building Code Triggers
+Amend the San Francisco Existing Building Code Triggers for Alteration and Acquisition Projects

-Issue: San Francisco has its own set of code provisions that trigger seismic upgrade when building alterations or changes of occupancy exceed a certain scope.
-Because they apply only when two-thirds of a building's floors are altered or the occupant load is significantly increased, they almost never apply to tall buildings, and are easily avoided.
+Issue: San Francisco has its own set of code provisions that trigger seismic upgrade when building alterations exceed a certain scope.
+However, because these code provisions apply only when two-thirds of a building's floors are involved in any given project, they almost never apply to tall buildings.
 Therefore, even the most collapse-prone tall buildings almost never receive the scrutiny intended by the code.
-That said, since the retrofit of an occupied tall building is especially expensive and disruptive, a more aggressive trigger provision could discourage modernization, tenant improvement, or adaptive reuse.
+That said, since the retrofit of an occupied tall building is especially expensive and disruptive, a more aggressive trigger provision could discourage modernization or tenant improvement.
 Thus, the San Francisco Existing Building Code's generic provisions are problematic for tall and similarly large or complex facilities.